chloekim-one/chloekim-one.github.io/_pages/about.md

 Through missteps, such as imbalanced data, failed models, doubts before conferences, I learned to stay with questions even when answers are unclear.
 And that’s what drives me: using technology not just to solve problems, but to understand how humans reason, decide, and relate.

-I believe the future of AI isn't just about intelligence—it's about **intuition, empathy, and ethics**.
+I believe the future of AI isn't just about intelligence.
+It's about **intuition, empathy, and ethics**.
 That’s the space I want to be in.
 This website is my way of sharing that journey.

 Welcome again!